PeterSoulard/JS_Calculator/README.md

 To start up the calculator, simply select the file `index.html` and open it using your browser of choice.
 Using your mouse or trackpad, select the components of the expression you want to compute, and finally select the equals-sign (=).
 If the expression is correctly formed, the answer should appear on the screen, replacing the expression.
 When using the trigonometric functions, select a function operator, fill in the expression and end with a closing parenthesis.
 Using the *inv* button, you can toggle between the regular trig functions and their inverses.
 Using the *rad/deg* button, you can switch between radian mode and degree mode.
+Parentheses allow for earlier evaluation if they are well formed.
 Finally, the arrow to the left removes the previous character from the screen and *clear* clears the entire calculator screen.

 ## Functionality